decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

 The executions in worlds $A$ and $A'$ look like continuations of configuration $C$ and $C'$ without failures, so $j$ must terminate by the end of the round.
 Since we chose $C$ and $C'$ to be FFDs, this means that $j$ must output different values in these executions.
 However, for all other parties, what they see is that $i$ (that crashed) and $j$ (that stopped) stop responding but cannot distinguish between worlds $A$ and $A'$, and thus must disagree with $j$ in at least one of these worlds.

 This completes the proof when parties have a fixed sending order because in both worlds $A$ and $A'$ it is party $j$ that stops.
-In model $\mathcal{O}$ we can force this to be the case by simply choosing some specific party $j$ to be the first to receive messages from $i$.
+In model $ES-C-Cfix$ we can force this to be the case by simply choosing some specific party $j$ to be the first to receive messages from $i$.

-For model $\mathcal{U}$, uniform consensus - the adversary also crashes party $j$ and this proves that party $j$ cannot decide early.
+For model $ED-UC-Cfix$, uniform consensus - the adversary also crashes party $j$ and this proves that party $j$ cannot decide early.
 This requires $c = 2$ because the adversary crashes both $i$ and $j$.

-For model $\mathcal{C}$, for crash failures where parties can control the order of messages, party $i$ may send its first message to party $j_1$ in world $A$ and send its first message to another party $j_2$ in world $A'$.
+For model $ES-C-C$, for crash failures where parties can control the order of messages, party $i$ may send its first message to party $j_1$ in world $A$ and send its first message to another party $j_2$ in world $A'$.
 This will prevent our previous attack from working because $j$ stops responding in both worlds, so other parties cannot tell the difference.

 In order to fix this, in world $A$, $j_1$ terminates after receiving $i$'s message and the adversary crashes $j_2$.
 This means that neither $j_1$ nor $j_2$ continue participating in the next round.
 Similarly, in world $A'$, the adversary crashes $j_1$ and $j_2$ terminates so both $j_1,j_2$ stop responding.
 Hence, the remaining parties cannot distinguish between worlds $A$ and $A'$.
 Note that $c = 2$ because the adversary crashes both $i$ and one of the $j$'s in each world.